 In addition the level of occupational disease and injuries is alarmingly high.
 In 2009 alone, approximately one million workers were injured at work and about 20,000 suffered from diseases due to their occupation.
 One of the biggest risks to the health of textile workers is sandblasting, a technique used to treat denim so that the fabric has a worn look.
 Sandblasting exposes workers to silica dust particles which severely damage their respiratory passages causing silicosis, a serious disease which, if left untreated, eventually leads to death.
 Although sandblasting was banned in the EC in 1966, it continues to be practised in China despite the serious health hazards it poses.
 Corporations are able to avoid accountability for occupational diseases like silicosis by exploiting legal loopholes.
 Moreover, the official state trade union has failed to take action on behalf of workers who fall ill and corporations are rarely compelled to pay sickness compensation.

-War on Want is currently working with Worker Empowerment (WE) and Students & Scholars Against Corporate Misbehaviour (SACOM) to empower migrant workers and improve working conditions in the Guangdong province.
+War on Want worked with with Worker Empowerment (WE) and Students & Scholars Against Corporate Misbehaviour (SACOM) to empower migrant workers and improve working conditions in the Guangdong province.
 Established in 2003, WE is a labour organisation that seeks to empower Chinese migrant workers to defend their rights by raising workers awareness of their entitlements, and equipping them with the skills and knowledge to challenge abuses committed by employers.
 SACOM is a campaigning organization with six years’ experience in the implementation of hard-hitting international campaigns and entering into dialogue with brands.

 - China is the world’s biggest clothing exporter – in 2009 it produced 34% of the world’s clothing exports.

 - In 2009 alone, approximately one million workers suffered industrial injuries and about 20,000 were victims of occupational disease.